Special Education Needs

 13. Who can I contact for further information?

 The first point of contact will always be your child’s class teacher.
 The Inclusion Manager at this school is Jane Jones.
 She is available if further assistance is necessary.
 If you have any concerns we are sure they can be addressed by one of the people named above.
-If you feel your worries or concerns are not being addressed then please refer to our Complaints Policy which can be found here.
+If you feel your worries or concerns are not being addressed then please refer to our Complaints Policy.

 The information in this report feeds into the West Sussex County Council's local offer which details support, opportunities and services available to children and young people in their area who have SEN. This can be accessed at westsussex.local-offer.org.